Ontario Tourism Blog

 Maple Syrup in the Park at Island Lake Conservation Area (Halton Hills)

 Learn about Indigenous methods of syrup-making at Sweetwater Discovery, watch historical demos of how settlers created maple syrup, and check out the Tool Shoppe for a peek at both traditional and modern maple syrup tools.
-New for 2025, explore the Maple Hills Sugarbush to see how sap is collected, or take a wagon ride into the sugarbush itself.
+Explore the Maple Hills Sugarbush to see how sap is collected, or take a wagon ride into the sugarbush itself.
 Other highlights include Fireside Chats around a traditional sweat lodge, a Maple Mystery Challenge, a Maple Mural Colouring Activity, face painting and so much more.
 After you’re done, fill up at the Pancake House and hit the Maple Shop for maple products to take home.
+New for 2026, take a trackless train ride that’s fun for the whole family.

 Maple Syrup Festival in Eastern Ontario